xl-solutions/hiring/README.md

 To run the `front-end` test, run the `npm run test-app` command in the root folder

+# How to build

+To build, run `run npm build` on the root folder, than you can publish the application using que `./front/build` folder

 # Available endpoints (API)

 `GET /stocks/:stock_name/quote` - GET the most recent Quote for a given stock